Plumsail/documents-docs/source/user-guide/processes/examples/create-documents-from-shopify.rst

 .. title:: How to create custom contracts, receipts, and other documents from Shopify

 .. meta::
-   :description: Try this Zapier integration for Shopify and Plumsail Documents to create personalized documents when a new order is placed in Shopify.
+   :description: Try this Zapier integration for Shopify and Plumsail Documents to create personalized documents when new order is placed in Shopify.

 Create personalized documents from Shopify